sdiehl/wiwinwlh/tutorial.md

 If a single parameter typeclass expresses a property of a type ( i.e. whether it's in a class or not in class ) then a multiparameter typeclass expresses relationships between types.
-For example if we wanted to express the relation a type can be converted to another type we might use a class like:
+For example if we wanted to express the relation that a type can be converted to another type we might use a class like:

 ~~~~ {.haskell include="src/16-type-families/mparam.hs"}
 ~~~~